Back to Business as Usual

 With Czechoslovakia under German occupation in the Second World War, the Aero company found itself pressed into producing aircraft for German usage.
 Aero was nationalized shortly after the end of the war.

-In 1946, design began on an aircraft that would mark Czechoslovakia’s triumphant return to domestically produced aircraft of a globally respected standard; the Aero Ae-45, it was a design that was remarkable in a variety of ways.
+In 1946, design began on an aircraft that would mark Czechoslovakia’s triumphant return to domestically produced aircraft of a globally respected standard, the Aero Ae-45.

-Aero had built a reputation even in the pre-war years of pioneering design and construction methods, the very clean and streamlined Ae-45 design showed that the company had not lost the abilities to develop modern aircraft.
+Aero was founded in 1919 and had built a reputation even in the pre-war years of pioneering design and construction methods, the very clean and streamlined Ae-45 design showed that the company had not lost the abilities to develop modern aircraft.

 Production of the baseline Ae-45 started in 1948 at Aero’s factory near Prague and continued there until 1951 when production was moved to the Let company facilities in Kunovice.
 The improved follow on, the Ae-45S “Super Aero”, was produced from 1954 to 1959.